DigilabNLCR/BibleCitations/README.md

     - Translation of František Žilka (ZP) - New Testament, see [translation of František Žilka on obohu.cz](https://obohu.cz/bible/index.php?styl=ZP&k=Mt&kap=1)
 - We have also worked with an incomplete translation of "Bible Svatováclavská" that was provided us by prof. [Pavel Kosek from the Masaryk University](https://www.muni.cz/lide/4755-pavel-kosek) but we do not have a permission to make this one public.

+## Versions
+### Current version: 1.0.0
+The current version is the first complete version published.
+- the search is executed via journal_fulldata.joblib file (contains python dictionary object); this has made the search process faster by about !!!!DOPLNIT!!!!
+- results of search executed on our data publiseh in [PUBLIC_RESULTS]()
+### Previous versions
+#### 0.0.2
+- first published version, in connection with presenting this project on [EASR 2022 conference, Cork, Ireland](https://www.easr2022.org/).
+- the search has been executed on individual JSON query files
+- limited evaluation functions
+#### 0.0.1
+- development version, never published

 # How to use this script

 ## 1) Preparation